We're all about people

 Jason considers himself the Benevity Morale Officer, celebrating the victories of his team while ensuring they feel challenged and appreciated.
 He’s also a nostalgic guy, and misses the 80s mostly because “today’s music sucks.”

-A veteran road-warrior, Matthew is happy to jump on a plane to meet clients face-to-face, learn more about their programs and collaborate on implementing solutions that will exceed expectations.
-Just make sure he gets to Montreal by Thursday night in time for his old-timers’ hockey game.
+A veteran road-warrior, Matthew now divides his time between Canada and the UK, happy to jump on a plane to meet clients face-to-face, learn more about their programs and collaborate on implementing solutions that will exceed expectations.
+And if he’s lucky, he finds himself in Montreal on the occasional Thursday night for an old-timers’ hockey game.

 In mid-career, Sona decided to make her lengthy work week “mean something to the world,” so she jumped at the opportunity to lead Benevity’s Marketing team.
 Her background includes 15 years in marketing disruptive SaaS technology products ranging from international online payments to stock imagery.
 In 2015, she led a campaign that ranked #2 on Adweek’s Top Stories of the year.